nkorsakov-tw/qa.md/test-plan.md

 - Especially, pay attention to dates, here the erorrs can be.
 - Open POS, verify that these periods are available accordingly.

+### Happy Hour

+- Assign a period to Happy hour in the restaurant settings.
+- Set the price for happy hour period in the articles section.
+Check that the price windows designated for happy hour prices have appeared.
+- Verify in the POS that the Happy hour is available exactly when the assigned period is active.

 ### Reasons

 - Click add new reason.